dciabrin/ngdevkit-examples/README.md

 Prior to using ngdevkit-examples, you must install [ngdevkit](ngdevkit) and a couple of additional packages on your system.
-If you run Ubuntu or Debian, you can install debian packages of ngdevkit and GnGeo with:
+If you're running on Ubuntu or Debian, you can install debian packages of ngdevkit and GnGeo with:

     add-apt-repository -y ppa:dciabrin/ngdevkit